denten-papers/xp-routledge/proposal.md

-This chapter will feature the work of scholars like Daniel Cohen, Joseph Scheinfeldt, Alan Liu, Geoffrey Rockwell, Melissa Terras, Kathleen Fitzpatrick, Tara McPherson, and Jessica Marie Johnson--scholars whose work often carries with it a social and political dimension, aimed at transforming institutions of knowledge production, reception, and dissemination.
+This chapter will feature the work of scholars like Daniel Cohen, Joseph Scheinfeldt, Alan Liu, Geoffrey Rockwell, Melissa Terras, Kathleen Fitzpatrick, Tara McPherson, and Jessica Marie Johnson---scholars whose work often carries with it a social and political dimension, aimed at transforming institutions of knowledge production, reception, and dissemination.
 After highlighting several prominent projects in that vein, I will ground this aspect of digital